 forecasted or occurring, has the potential to pose a significant danger to users of the roadways

-in that municipality.
-Weather hazards include freezing rain, significant snowfall, strong winds,
+and sidewalks within the municipality.
+Weather hazards include freezing rain, significant

 This declaration is permitted under the Minimum Maintenance Standards for Municipal